 IBAN: GB96 OPBK 0892 9965 1947 99 The Cooperative Bank

-We’re looking for enthusiastic volunteers to help Native Spirit with 2020 festival planning, research, film reviewing, website management, social media promotion, and year-round Outreach events.
+We’re always looking for enthusiastic volunteers to help Native Spirit with 2020 festival planning, research, film reviewing, website management, social media promotion, and year-round Outreach events.

 This is an unique opportunity to support the only Independent UK festival dedicated to Indigenous Film, Media and Arts.
 We’re keen to hear from people with a passion for Indigenous cinema who can commit.
 Send your CV to [email protected] with ‘volunteer 2020’ in subject line.

 Collaborations – Supporters – Venues